adamggrim/textwarp/README.md

 1. **Copy text to the clipboard**

-    In this example, `textwarp` will modify the following clipboard text: `The mind is its own place`
+    In this example, `textwarp` will modify the following clipboard text: `The mind is its own place`.

 2. **Run the command**